A New Patent on Categorical Quality

 Also, “an informational query may have a relatively flat score for many resources, indicating such resources are selected often for the query when identified by search results, and the score may gradually decrease to the lower bound for the remaining resources that are rarely selected for the query.”

-Navigational queries may rank highly for one resource (or several resources belonging to one website) and very low scores for all other resources.
-This makes sense – if someone searches for ESPN, they are going to be satisfied with pages from the ESPN website, and not from other websites.
+Navigational queries may rank highly for one resource (or several resources belonging to one website) and shallow scores for all other resources.
+This makes sense – if someone searches for ESPN, they will be satisfied with pages from the ESPN website and not from other websites.

 Categorical Quality Resources

-A resource that satisfied a quality condition is one that shows the resource is popular for the category to which the received query belongs.
+A resource that satisfied a quality condition shows the resource is popular for the category to which the received query belongs.
 It is in a subset of resources that are likely to “satisfy a user’s informational need concerning the category.”

 Re-Ranking Resources for Categorical Queries